GeminiWind/personal-blog/content/posts/2019-07-30--Control-Your-Network-In-CloudWith-VPC.md

 ## VPC Terminology

 - __CIDR__: CIDR, which stands for Classless Inter-Domain Routing, is an IP addressing scheme that improves the allocation of IP addresses.
-For example: `10.0.0.16`.
+For example: `10.0.0.0/16`.
 More detailed about CIDR in [here](https://www.keycdn.com/support/what-is-cidr)

 - __Subnet__: A subnet is a logical group of a networks which differ depending on the requirements.
 Subnetting let us break a network into smaller parts.
 Think of it as a network in a huge building with 100 different companies and 100 divisions each, each with network groups.

     - __Public Subnet__: A public subnet is a subnet that's associated with a route table that has a route to an Internet gateway.
 The instance  in the public subnet can send outbound traffic directly to the Internet
     - __Private Subnet__: subnet doesn't have a route to the Internet Gateway.
-The instance  in the public subnet can not send outbound traffic directly to the Internet
+The instance  in the private subnet can not send outbound traffic directly to the Internet

 - __Route Table__: A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet is directed.
 - __Internet Gateway__: An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet